magnoborgo/NukeFXSExporter/README.md

 #### BUG REPORT ####
-Send me (contact info at http://boundaryvfx.com/tools) the Nuke Console error message and you Roto/Rotopaint node for troubleshooting.
+Send me (contact info at http://boundaryvfx.com/tools) the Nuke Console error message and your Roto/Rotopaint node for troubleshooting.

 #### Thanks ####